Gabinou/tnecs/DESIGN.md

 Entities and components are arranged in "bytype" arrays of pointers.
 Each new typeflag gets an index, with associated entities and components array pointer at the index.
 Then, each component/entity has an order inside the "bytype" array, determined on a first come first served basis.
-The "bytype" arrays are exclusive, meaning entities and components are NOT copied for each compatible supertype.
+The "bytype" arrays are exclusive, meaning entities and components are NOT copied for each compatible archetype.
-This saves some memory, but leads to the inclusive systems being called once for each supertype.
+This saves some memory, but leads to the inclusive systems being called once for each archetype.
 It is unclear to me if the alternative is more performant.

 Anyhow, every time a new component is added to an entity, its type changes, so each associated components and its index in the "bytype" arrays is copied over, then deleted from the previous location.